tylerhunt/hightail/README.md

+# Hightail

-Hightail bootstraps a pretty looking Rails app in a jiff.
+Bootstraps a pretty looking Rails app in a jiff.

 ## Installation